cknips/b3form/README.md

 </div>
 ```

-You can also pass a `collection` option if you don't want to render the radio
+If you don't want to render the radio button values one by one, you can use the
-button values one by one.
+`radio_options` helper which takes an Enumerable.
+The first param of the helper

-The collection option must be:
+(the enumerable) must be:

   * an Array of symbols: `[:value_1, :value_2]`.
 The entries are used as values
     for the radio buttons.
 The labels are taken from the translation file (see